SthinoIV/pythonProgects/README.md

 # pythonProgects
-This repository contains full app wrote in python language
+This repository contains app wrote in python language